Mano-08/idealCart/README.md

 <h1 align="center">III) ADD NOTES!</h1>

-- This is that special feature making reference to saved tabs even more convenient!
+- This special feature makes reference to saved tabs even more convenient!
-- The notebox can be opened by clicking the "Pencil" icon
+- The note box can be opened by clicking the "Pencil" icon
-- Notebox consists of an "edit" button, cross icon and a text area
+- The note box consists of an "edit" button, a cross icon and a text area
-- You can close the notebox by clicking the cross icon on top-right
+- You can close the note box by clicking the cross icon on top-right
-- A text editor box opens up on clicking "edit" button where we can add short notes!
+- A text editor box opens up by clicking the "edit" button where we can add short notes!
-- After entering text, we can either hit "Enter" or click "save" button to save the input text
+- After entering text, we can either hit "Enter" or click the "save" button to save the input text
-- All the notes are stored to corresponding saved tab in the local storage as strings
+- All the notes are stored in the corresponding saved tab in the local storage as strings

 <img width="47%" align="left" src="https://user-images.githubusercontent.com/95289188/184952198-9ead30b8-3120-48e8-a53a-6e69ea619a2a.png"><img width="47%" align="right" src="https://user-images.githubusercontent.com/95289188/184952254-004edb57-698c-4ee0-9b63-c08569787c6d.png">